 This extends how long they last and look great.
 The dryer uses 5-6 times more energy than the washing machine, so air-dry or use wool dryer balls to lessen drying time.
 Skip the synthetic fragrance detergent, choose eco-friendly detergents and avoid polyester dryer sheets (substitute with a few drops of essential oil on your wool dryer balls).
 Read your care labels and wash them by hand when appropriate.
 Reduce your toxic load by switching from dry cleaning to wet cleaning service.

 Cost Per Wear: make the case for investing in a well-made or sustainable brand using some easy math: divide the cost of the item by the number of wears.
 This is called cost-per-wear (e.g. $250 dress/ 20 wears = $12.50 per wear).
 If you’re a sale or bargain shopper, this may be a completely different way of thinking about staying on a budget, but it’s a good mental switch to make if you want to transition your wardrobe.
 Buying strategically + cost-per-wear + thrifting = the slow fashionista’s magic budget formula!

-Send nothing to landfill:
+Send nothing to the landfill

 Vintage, Consignment, Thrift, or Swap: dress or accessorize with items that are vintage (i.e. older than 20 years), consignment, thrifted, or swapped.
 If you have none in your wardrobe, research independent shops that are local to you, or online portals for quality used items.
 Do a search for clothing swaps organized close to you, or sign-up for a zero-currency exchange app, e.g. Bunz.